ThomasMBury/thomasbury.net/content/home/research.md

 <br>
 {{< figure src="uploads/images/fig_critical_transition.png" width="80%" >}}

-A bifurcation marks a sudden qualitivate change in a dynamical system as a parameter crosses a threshold--also referred to as a tipping point or a critical transition.
+A bifurcation marks a sudden qualitative change in a dynamical system as a parameter crosses a threshold--also referred to as a tipping point or a critical transition.
 They correspond to phenomena such as the onset of an epidemic, a cardiac arrhythmia, and the collapse of an ecosystem.
 When a system is near to a bifurcation, there are universal properties of bifurcations that can emerge when sufficient data is collected.
 One example is critical slowing down (shown above), where the recovery rate decreases close to the bifurcation.
-I am interested in the developement of computational tools based on the theory of dynamical systems and machine learning to help predict the onset of a bifurcation in various natural systems.
+I am interested in the development of computational tools based on the theory of dynamical systems and machine learning to help predict the onset of a bifurcation in various natural systems.

 <b>Relevant work:</b>